-(i) The Development must not be a Qualified Elderly Development or Supportive Housing;

-(ii) The Development must not be originally constructed before 1978;

-(iii) The Development has units available to be committed to the Section 811 Program in the Development, meaning that those units do not have any other sources of project-based rental or long-term operating assistance within 6 months of receiving 811 assistance and cannot have an existing restriction for persons with disabilities; and

-(iv) The Development Site must be located in one of the following areas: Austin-Round Rock MSA, Brownsville-Harlingen MSA, Dallas-Fort Worth-Arlington MSA; El Paso MSA; Houston-The Woodlands-Sugar Land MSA; McAllen-Edinburg-Mission MSA; or San Antonio-New Braunfels MSA.

-(B) Applications proposing Developments that do not meet all of the requirements of clauses (i) - (iv) of subparagraph (A) of this paragraph may qualify for two (2) points for meeting the requirements of this subparagraph.
+- (i) The Development must not be an Elderly Limitation Development or Supportive Housing; - (ii) The Development must not be originally constructed before 1978; - (iii) The Development has units available to be committed to the Section 811 PRA Program in the Development, meaning that those units do not have any other sources of project-based rental or long-term operating assistance within 6 months of receiving 811 assistance and cannot have an existing restriction for persons with disabilities; - (iv) The Development Site must be located in one of the following areas: Austin-Round Rock MSA, Brownsville-Harlingen MSA, Corpus Christi MSA; Dallas-Fort Worth-Arlington MSA; El Paso MSA; Houston-The Woodlands-Sugar Land MSA; McAllen-Edinburg-Mission MSA; or San Antonio-New Braunfels MSA; and - (v) The Development Site must not be located in the mapped 500-year floodplain or in the 100-year floodplain. - (C) Applications proposing Developments that do not meet all of the requirements of clauses (i) - (v) of subparagraph (B) of this paragraph may qualify for two (2) points for meeting the requirements of this subparagraph.
 In order to qualify for points, Applicants must agree to set-aside at least 5 percent of the total Units for Persons with Special Needs.
 For purposes of this subparagraph, Persons with Special Needs is defined as households where one individual has alcohol and/or drug addictions, Colonia resident, Persons with Disabilities, Violence Against Women Act Protections (domestic violence, dating violence, sexual assault, and stalking), persons with HIV/AIDS, homeless populations, veterans, wounded warriors (as defined by the Caring for Wounded Warriors Act of 2008), and farmworkers.
 Throughout the Compliance Period, unless otherwise permitted by the Department, the Development Owner agrees to affirmatively market Units to Persons with Special Needs.
 In addition, the Department will require an initial minimum twelve-month period during which Units must either be occupied by Persons with Special Needs or held vacant.
-After the initial twelve-month period, the Development Owner will no longer be required to hold Units vacant for Persons with Special Needs, but will be required to continue to affirmatively market Units to Persons with Special Needs.
+After the initial twelve-month period, the Development Owner will no longer be required to hold Units vacant for Persons with Special Needs, but will be required to continue to affirmatively market Units to Persons with Special Needs. - (8) Proximity to Important Services.
+An Application may qualify to receive up to two (2) points for being located within a one and a half (1.5) mile radius (three- (3)mile radius for Developments in a Rural Area) of the services listed below.
+These do not need to be in separate facilities to qualify for the points.
+A map must be included identifying the Development Site and the location of each of the services. - (A) Full Service Grocery Store (1 point); - (B) Pharmacy (1 point).